 How and when does the closing get scheduled?

-Ironically, your agent who did so much to get you to this point isn't very important for the closing.
-They will schedule the walkthrough right before but are just emotional support at the closing table.
+Ironically, your agent who did so much to get you to this point doesn't do anything at the closing but they will schedule and attend the walkthrough right before closing.

 The closing itself is a lot of paperwork and should take 1-2 hours.
 At the end, you get the keys, a rebate check (if Yoreevo is your broker!) and a big pat on the back for closing on your new home!